kubernetes-sigs/lws/docs/setup/install.md

 # Install the latest development version

-To install the latest development version of LWS in your cluster, run the following command:
+To install the latest development version of LeaderWorkerSet in your cluster, run the following command:

 ```shell